jcu-wsna/wsna-dl/README.md

-# WSNA-DL (water-security-dl)
+# North Australia Water Resources Digital LIbrary

-Website is published to https://wsna-dl.github.io
+Website is published to https://nawrdl.github.io

-A digital library for publications relating to water security in Northern Australia
+A digital library for publications relating to water resources in Northern Australia

 Note: The website expects a JSON file in the /src/statics directory.
 The file should contain a list of documents, each document has a set of details that describe it.
 It MUST have an "id" and a "title" detail.
 The rest can be whatever you like.